Urban and Land Use Planners

 - Association québécoise d'urbanisme

-In view of the increasingly complex nature of rural and urban land use issues, the number of urban and land use planners should increase significantly over the next few years.
+In view of the increasingly complex nature of rural and urban land use issues, the number of urban and land use planners should increase slightly over the next few years.

 Statistics 2153 - Urban and Land Use Planners